SCDES-Hydrology/scsf/README.md

 ## Use in R

-As an R-package, `scutils` can be installed in an R terminal with the following code:
+As an R-package, `scsf` can be installed in an R terminal with the following code:

 ``` r